eastskykang/reinmav-gym/README.md

 $ pip3 install 'gym[all]'
 ```

-Note. mujoco200 (MuJoCo 2.0) is not supported yet.

 # Using the Environment
 The environment can be used as anyother gym environments.
 This can be done by doing the following in your script